kansil/ProFAB/README.md

             If None, train and test data will be used to train and calculate scores. (default = 0.2)
 *    -**cv**, (default: None): cross_validation which can be determined by user.
 If left None, RepeatedKFold() function will be applied for tuning.

-However, to use this way, the user has to define some files before the assignment.
+However, to use this way, the user has to define some files in a folder before the assignment.
 The name of the file is given in this section in detail: [import_datasets](prb/import_dataset).
 The output of this methods are:
 ```
-Model_file: Model_machine_type_protein_type.txt
+Model_file: Model_machine_type.txt
-Score_file: Score_machine_type_protein_type.csv
+Score_file: Score_machine_type.csv
 ```

 The other way to use the learning algorithms is passing from using any Python IDE by importing the packages.
 The way to implement the code is given in [test_file](test_file.ipynb).